Psy: Personal life

+Political views

 In April 2013, Psy described the conflict between South and North Korea as a tragedy.
 He also expressed hope that North Koreans would one day be able to enjoy his music and said that his job is to make everyone, including North Koreans, laugh.
 In an interview with The Daily Beast later that month, he was asked for his opinion on North Korean leader Kim Jong Un's threats against South Korea and the United States, to which he replied, "Well, as an entertainer, I don't want to talk about politics.
 As a Korean citizen, I want peace.
 That's all I can say.
 I want permanent peace."
 Shortly before the start of a concert in Seoul, he said, "Tonight, me and 50,000 Korean people... we are going to sing out loud.
 We are going to shout out loud and we are really close to them [the North Koreans] so they can hear."